 - Farmer’s Carry

-Incorporate leg exercises into a proven workout program, use various compound exercises, isolated exercises, and exercises on a different leg part.
-The legs produce most of your blood, account for most of your body mass, and determine your hormones (testosterone and HGH).
+Incorporate leg exercises into a proven workout program, use various compound exercises, isolated exercises, and exercises on different muscles.
+The legs produce blood, account for body mass, and determine your hormones (testosterone and HGH).
 Therefore, if you are to build a powerful physique, you must train your legs!

-There are different squats you can perform to build a powerful physique and train your legs.
+You can perform different squats to build a powerful physique and train your legs.

 Here is a list of the squat exercises: